the-t-in-rtf/fluid-json-schema/docs/middleware.md

 ## `gpii.schema.middleware.handlesPutMethod`

-A mix-in grade that configures a `gpii.schema.middleware.requestAware.router` instance to validate PUT body data.
+A mix-in grade that configures either of the above routers to validate PUT body data.
 Changes the `method` options to `put`.
 The rules to control what information is validated are inherited from `gpii.schema.middleware`.

-# Displaying validation messages onscreen

-The [`errorBinder`](errorBinder.md) component included with this package is designed to associate the validation error messages produced by `gpii.schema.middleware` with on-screen elements.
-See that component's documentation for details.